Applies ToWindows 11 Windows 10

 • If Bluetooth is turned on, the tile is highlighted and either says Connected, Not connected, or shows the device it's connected to via Bluetooth.The Bluetooth button in "Not connected" state in Quick Settings.

-The Bluetooth action might need to be added if it isn't visible in quick settings.
+Important: The Bluetooth action might need to be added if it isn't visible in quick settings.
 For more info, see Change notifications and quick settings in Windows 11.

 1. Turn on the Bluetooth device and make it discoverable.
 The way to make the Bluetooth device discoverable depends on the device.
 To learn how to make the Bluetooth device discoverable, check the device's documentation or visit the manufacturer's website.

 2. On the Windows device, select the Network , Sound , or Battery icon next to the time and date on the taskbar.
-If the taskbar is at the bottom of the screen, the icons are just to the left of the time date.

 3. Select the Manage Bluetooth devices chevron on the Bluetooth quick setting, then select the device under New devices.
 You might need to scroll through Your devices for New devices to become available.The Manage Bluetooth devices button in Quick Settings.